ksandstr/libxnmem/README.md

-The goal of this project is to have a mechanism for data management in concurrent programs and multiprogrammed systems that's both more powerful than lower-level primitives, and nicer to use than e.g. mutexes, semaphores, rwlocks, wait/wound mutexes, seqlocks, RCU, or 2-word atomics.
+The goal of this project is to have a mechanism for data management in concurrent programs and multiprogrammed systems that's both more powerful than lower-level primitives, and nicer to use than e.g. mutexes, semaphores, rwlocks, wait/wound mutexes, seqlocks, RCU, or multiword atomics.
 Software transactional memory meets the bill by permitting composable, optimistic, and consistent access to shared data (making it easier to design such programs than e.g. by fine-grained locking), and by permitting simple handling of